Mi'ilya: Ottoman period

+A population list from about 1887 showed Mi'ilya to have about 775 inhabitants, all Christians.
 In the 1881 PEF's Survey of Western Palestine Mi'ilya was described as being a large and well-built village of stone, containing 450 Christians, surrounded by olives and arable land.
 In 1890, Missionary Père Angelil requested the help of the nuns from the Lebanese village of Ain Ebel to teach the people of neighboring Mi'ilya for eight days.
 Following this, two nuns from Ain Ebel stayed behind to oversee the operation of the newly established school.